Turja-Roy/raytrace-xe-flashlamp-fiber/README.md

 > Turja Roy, Department of Physics, University of Texas at Arlington

 Key findings:
-- Coupling efficiencies of 0.19-0.24 in air, 0.24-0.29 in argon achievable with optimized configurations
+- Coupling efficiencies of 0.31-0.42 in air, 0.39-0.49 in argon achievable with optimized configurations
-- Argon provides ~8% coupling improvement over air due to eliminated O₂ absorption
+- Argon provides 16-24% coupling improvement over air (average ~21%) due to eliminated O₂ absorption
 - Powell's method is fastest (1-2s) while differential evolution is most thorough (10-17s)
 - Multi-objective optimization successfully balances efficiency and compactness